YOGA FAQ

 • trauma healing

-We highly recommend that you take advantage of our New Student Special so that you can try our wide variety of classes and teachers!
+For these reasons, we highly recommend that you take advantage of our New Student Special so that you can try out at least three different classes and teachers.
 The ideal class for you offers the optimal degree of challenge with support, structure with freedom, and discipline with FUN!
-Here’s a quick guide to where you might find all these and more:

 Find more detailed class information here.